-In May 2010 and in July 2015, we achieved an outstanding grade from Ofsted for all aspects of our provision.
+In May 2010, July 2015 and January 2020 we achieved an outstanding grade from Ofsted for all aspects of our provision.
 Please click the link below to our Ofsted reports.

 We want the children at Busy Bees to feel safe, secure and happy so that they can enjoy learning.
 We ensure that all our children feel included, valued and supported and help them to play together cooperatively and form special attachments.
 We support their growing independence by offering a combination of adult led and child initiated activities, both indoors and outdoors, that encourage the children to find out, to explore and to want to have a go.
 Being able to take part in rich and stimulating experiences promotes positive attitudes.
 Children develop self confidence, they learn skills of concentration and perseverance.
 We want our Busy Bees children to feel excited and participate in activities that foster lively, imaginative minds, helping them to think creatively and critically, to show initiative, to discover their own ways of doing things and to develop a ‘can do’ attitude.